microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/aks.md

 ]
 ```

-As we can see the result is a JSON array of objects, each of the object is a nodepool of our aks cluster.
-To identify which nodepool we are looking at, search for the _name_ field in the object.
-We have our windows nodepool, that we called `win22`, the other object must be the system nodepool, in our case it is called `nodepool1`.
+The result will contain a list of nodepools of our aks cluster.
+To identify which nodepool we are looking at, search for the _name_ field in the entry.
+In the example, we have a windows nodepool, called `win22` and a system nodepool, called `nodepool1`.

 > [!Note]
 > The _mode_ field of `nodepool1` shows `System` while the _mode_ field of the `win22` nodepool shows `User`.

-To check now if our system nodepool `nodepool1` is tainted check the _nodeTaints_ field of the nodepool.
-If the field has the value of `null` we can continue with [setting the DNS name](#set-dns-name).
+To check if our system nodepool `nodepool1` is tainted check the _nodeTaints_ field.
+If the field has a value of `null` we can continue with [setting the DNS name](#set-dns-name).
 If it's not the case, like in our case, we have to untaint the nodepool.
 If your system nodepool has a different name replace `nodepool1` with the name you see in your previous result.

 ```powershell
 az aks nodepool update